zoalst/Speak3D/readme.md

 ## List of Commands

 	* say 'create cube' w/ optional parameters

 	* say 'create ball' w/ optional parameters

 	* say 'create floor' w/ optional parameters (only has y coordinate right now)

 	* say 'create text' then say whatever you want

 	* optional parameters are x (number), y (number), z (number), size (number)

 	* example of parameter usage: say 'create cube x 50 y 100 z 100 size 75' or 'create ball size 100 x 150'

+##Usage

+	* enunciate all your words clearly

+	* leave a pause between commands

+	* leave a slight pause between words

+	* to use negative numbers you can say 'negative' or 'minus' followed a number, do not pause between these words

+	* example (.. will represent a slight pause): say 'create cube .. size .. one hundred fifty .. x .. minus twenty five'

 ## If you want to run on your server